 - They don’t actually write in the circle.
 This usually means it gets ignored later and a great opportunity for excellent action gets left behind.

 - Settle for the most obvious easy answer.
 Be curious!
-Explore what the music could be calling for and don’t be so worried about what the music should be calling for.
+Explore what the music could be called for and don’t be so worried about what the music should be calling for.

 - Impose your own scheming on the music.
 Trust the composer.
-Great composers, especially those writing for cinema or the stage think in terms of action.
-It is there.
-At this point we are searching for clues to what the composer thought.
+Great composers, especially those writing for cinema or the stage, think in terms of action.
+At this point, we are searching for clues to what the composer thought.
 We are not trying to force the music into what we think it should be or want it to be.
 Working against or ignoring the music is usually a very bad idea.